 - Comment: Neophytes create categories when they probably should dive into the details.
-Most change occurs with HOW activities are performed, not WHAT is being done.
+Most change occurs with HOW people perform activities, not WHAT they must do.
 But when categorization is required, building process terms for example, common nouns are symptomatic or indicative of common purpose, the primary reason for categorization.

 Evaluations (ie, the importance of ongoing feedback to ensure continuous improvement)

 - Comment: Through hours of practice and recorded sessions, MG RUSH five-day professional students receive six pages of individualized, written feedback directed at what they can do different to be more effective.